core-wg/oscore/draft-ietf-core-object-security.md

 Since the Common IV is fixed, the nonces are determined by a Partial IV (PIV) and the Sender ID of the endpoint generating that Partial IV (ID_PIV), and are unique for different (ID_PIV, PIV) pairs ({{nonce}}).

-For requests and responses with Partial IV (e.g. observe notifications):
+For requests and responses with Partial IV (e.g. Observe notifications):

 * ID_PIV = Sender ID of the encrypting endpoint
 * PIV = current Partial IV of the encrypting endpoint

 Since the encrypting endpoint steps the Partial IV for each use, the nonces used are all unique as long as the number of encrypted messages are kept within the required range ({{nonce-uniqueness}}).

-For responses without Partial IV (requires a single response):
+For responses without Partial IV (i.e. single response to a request):

 * ID_PIV = Sender ID of the endpoint generating the request
 * PIV = Partial IV of the request

 Since the request has been verified using the Recipient Context, ID_PIV is the Sender ID of another endpoint and is thus different from the Sender ID of the encrypting endpoint.
-Therefore, the nonce is different compared to nonces where the encrypting endpoint genereated the Partial IV.
-Since the Partial IV of the request is verified for replay ({{replay-protection}}), PIV is unique for the Sender ID.
+Therefore, the nonce is different compared to nonces where the encrypting endpoint generated the Partial IV.
+Since the Partial IV of the request is verified for replay ({{replay-protection}}) associated to this Recipient Context, PIV is unique for this ID_PIV.

 The argumentation also holds for group communication as specified in {{RFC7390}} (see {{I-D.ietf-core-oscore-groupcomm}}).